Giordy03/14esimo-piano/README.md

 # ArcadeVersus

 ## Overview
-Application developed using C#, Unity (Photon Unity Network 2 Pun, Dotween) as a project for an udergraduate university course, during our second year.
+Application developed using C#, Unity (Photon Unity Network 2 Pun, Dotween) as a project for an udergraduate university course in Software Engineering, during our second year.

 ## Retro Game Collection App